 Once this Commencement Notice has been received, the Council will issue a Demand Notice.
 This notice will detail who is liable, for how much, any reliefs or surcharges, and will also specify the dates on which the payments are due, in line with the regulations Part 8 Section 70 and the Council’s Instalment policy, whichever is relevant.

-NB If a valid Commencement Notice has not been submitted before development commences the Council will determine a deemed commencement date and payment will be due in full on that date.
+NB If a valid Commencement Notice has not been submitted before development commences the Council will determine a deemed commencement date, surcharges will be applied and payments will be due in full on that date.

 If there have been any changes of circumstances about the liability of the person/party paying CIL since Form 2 was submitted, you should submit the following form as soon as possible or inform the Council as soon as is practically possible (i.e. on completion of the sale)

 Please see our Charging schedule to calculate the Levy amount.